What Is Solar Energy & How Does it Work? [2022 Guide]

 It might surprise you to learn that, during any given hour, the Earth receives enough solar energy that it could theoretically fulfill the entire planet’s energy needs for one full year.
 But where does all this solar power actually come from?
 Well, keep in mind that the sun is a star, and like any other star, it’s basically one big nuclear reactor.

 There are nuclear fusion reactions happening in the sun’s core all the time, producing huge amounts of energy that radiate out into space in the form of light and heat.
 Large quantities of this solar radiation ultimately reach Earth’s surface.
-Solar power can be collected via a technology called photovoltaics, then converted into solar electricity that can be used to supply power to a home or a business.
+Solar power can be collected via a technology called photovoltaics, then it will change sunlight directly into electricity that can be used to supply power to a home or a business.
+Generally, solar power works by converting energy from the sun into power.

 Solar energy currently represents a relatively small fragment of the global energy economy, yet it’s gaining in popularity, largely thanks to the falling prices of solar panel installation, combined with a growing desire among homeowners to reduce their utility bills and their carbon footprints.